kagade0211/Dapp-with-IPFS/README.md

 # Dapp-with-IPFS

-Image is stored on IPFS
+The image is stored on IPFS

+Hash of the image on IPFS is embedded in smart-contract